 Substance abuse can have a devastating impact not only on the lives of the affected individual but also on the lives of the people they care about the most.
 This is why it is so important to seek help for addiction the moment you realize it has happened.
 The longer an individual delays in getting help for their substance abuse, the greater the chance is that their substance abuse will lead to missed opportunities for happiness in the future.
 In extreme cases, it can even cost a person their life.

 Call today to learn how Free by the Sea can help you overcome substance use disorder.
 If you need help with alcohol or drug use problems, time is of the essence.
-Contact Free by the Sea, located in the State of Washington today and begin your travels down the road to recovery from addiction.
+There is no better time to find hope through recovery.
+Contact Free by the Sea, located in the State of Washington today to begin your travels down the road to recovery from addiction.